HTML-CSS-DOM-chat/responsive-adsense/README.md

 or a banner that is totally visible but 20% smaller?</p>

 <h1>The Demo</h1>
-<p>Browse the repository, download all the files, edit index.htm using your adsense parameters,
+<p>Browse the repository, download all the files, edit <code>demo.htm</code> using your adsense parameters,
-upload the three files on your server and run it in your browser.</p>
+upload the three files on your server and launch the page in your browser.</p>